GodOfTime1/kirbyMouse/README.md

 # kirbyMouse
 A guided mouse with a little Kirby engraving because kirby is cute.

 The mouse was created with an assistive guide for the design.
 It has the basic functions of a mouse with a scroll button, left click, and a right click.
 The design process was to first make the outside casing.
 When, that was finished I moved on to making the slits and supports to interact with the mouse button.
 Lastly, I made the support for the base to the cover of the mouse.
 After, to add my own personal touch, I put one of my favorite characters on the mouse Kirby and made sure the remove feature didn't take too much that it could lead to discomfort.
+Overall, the mouse is not only cheap but is nice to have for some practice and learning how mouses work.

 Photos: